These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Vermont

-Gov. Phil Scott issued a “Stay Home, Stay Safe” order which directs all in-person operations and nonessential businesses to close from March 25 until April 15.
+Gov. Phil Scott issued a “Stay Home, Stay Safe” order which directs all in-person operations and nonessential businesses to close from March 25 until at least April 15.

 Under the order, Vermonters should leave the house only for reasons that are critical to health and safety, according to a news release.